-The controls addressed SSAE No. 16 are those that a service organization implements to prevent, or detect and correct, errors or omissions in the information it provides to user entities.
+The controls addressed in a SOC 1 examination are those that a service organization implements to prevent, or detect and correct, errors or omissions in the information it provides to user entities.

-By engaging an independent CPA to examine and report on a service organization's controls, service organizations can respond to meet the needs of their user entities and obtain an objective evaluation of the effectiveness of controls that address operations and compliance, as well as financial reporting at those user entities.
-To provide the framework for CPAs to examine controls and to help management understand the related risks, the AICPA has established three Service Organization Control (SOC) reporting options.
-The three types of SOC reports within the structure are as follows:
+By engaging an independent CPA to examine and report on a service organization’s controls, service organizations can respond to meet the needs of their user entities and obtain an objective evaluation of the effectiveness of controls that address operations and compliance, as well as financial reporting at those user entities.
+To provide the framework for CPAs to examine controls and to help management understand the related risks, the AICPA has established three System and Organization Control (SOC) for Service Organization reporting options.
+The three types of SOC for Service Organizations reports within the structure are as follows:

 SOC 1 examinations may only be performed by a licensed CPA firm.
 The CPA firm that reports on controls at a service organization is often referred to as the service auditor.

 National Payment Corporation is the “service organization” under review.
 A service organization is the organization or segment of an organization that provides services to user entities.

 User entities are the entities that use a service organization’s services.
 Generally speaking, these are always entities that were customers of the service being examined during the review date / period of the examination.

 SOC 1 reports are restricted use reports, which means that the authorized users of the report are generally management of National Payment Corporation, user entities of the service during the time period of the examination, and the independent auditors of the user entities.